kinde-oss/react-native-sdk-0-5x/README.md

 **\*Note warning:** Before you call the API, please make sure that you've already authenticated.
 If not, errors will appear there.\*

-To access the user information, use the `UserApi, ApiClient` classes exported from `KindeReactNativeOAuth`, then call the `getUserProfile` method of `UserApi` instance
+To access the user information, use the `UserApi, ApiClient` classes exported from `@kinde-oss/react-native-sdk-lt-0-6`, then call the `getUserProfile` method of `UserApi` instance

 ```javascript
 ...